- Course Number:

 - Presentation of engineering analysis and calculations.

-- Measurements: systems of units, dimensional analysis, accuracy and precision.
+- Measurements: systems of units, dimensional analysis.

 - Critical thinking and problem-solving: use of models, inductive and deductive reasoning, conceptual roadblocks in problem-solving.